uwctri/CallLog/README.md

 * Custom page for configuration.
 The current one is slow due to styling the amount of config on a typical project
 * One click deploy of call log instrument to the project
 * Create a solution for customizing the display of the call log button
-* Create a generic solution for call scripts on the call log
-* Create a generic solution to add checkboxes / custom options to the Call Log without breaking or risk breaking other things
 * Switching between tabs on the call log should clear any entered data and display warning about data lost
-* Make window rounding optional for any call type
 * Currently we allow for the scheduled call backs to override the withdrawn status of subjects.
 Switch this to a toggle feature with default on.
 * Currently many configs are copied to the metadata of a call.
 Could we instead load the config and refrence it via template name to avoid this bloat?
 That would mean a potiental re-pull of data and recalculation of ranges.

 * Nice to Have
   * Consolidated call back tabs or area to aggregate calls across multiple projects.
   * Consider showing if a call back was set in the call summary table
   * Statistics page